 To provide scholarships for deserving students at UM who are majoring in political science.
 A recipient must be a junior or senior, must have participated in community service and must have demonstrated political involvement.
 Applicants must submit a resume with the scholarship application.

 The purpose of the Thomas Payne Memorial Scholarship is to provide an annual award to a political science major who is an upper division student (junior, senior or higher).

 The purpose of the Alan D. Robertson Memorial Scholarship is to provide an annual award to a political science major who is a sophomore, junior or senior at The University of Montana.
 The recipient must be a Montana high school graduate, carry a grade point average of 3.0 or above and have demonstrated leadership activities on campus or in the community.
 Applicants must submit a resume with the scholarship application.

 The purpose of the Anthony "Tony" Allen Newberry (Doohan) Scholarship is to provide an annual award to a political science major with an interest in international studies.
 The recipient must have demonstrated academic achievement.

-The purpose of the fund is to provide an annual scholarship of $2,500 that is to be awarded to help recruit and retain students in the College of Arts and Sciences that are interested in a career that emphasizes local government, public administration and policymaking.
+The purpose of the fund is to provide an annual scholarship to be awarded to students who are majoring in Political Science and are interested in a career that emphasizes local government, public administration and policymaking.

 Recipients of Kain/McKay scholarships shall be selected based on the following criteria: a) Political Science undergraduate major, b) full-time UM student during the entire year of award, c) excellent GPA and high performance in Political Science courses, and d) 15 credits in Political Science (including current registration) at time of application.